simeononsecurity/simeononsecurity.ch/content/articles/why-you-should-be-using-chocolatey-for-windows-package-management/index.en.md

 - `choco uninstall`: Uninstalls a package.
 - `choco list`: Lists installed packages.

 These commands are easy to remember and use, even for those who are new to package management.
-Additionally, Chocolatey offers advanced options and flags that allow for customization and flexibility.
+Also, Chocolatey offers advanced options and flags that allow for customization and flexibility.

 ______